1457384613gh/rEFInd-theme-named-Yours/README.md

 # rEFInd-theme-named-Yours
 It is a theme of rEFInd Boot Manager that can set ___your profile___, ___device___ and ___your name___.

+If you have OpenCore, you shall set `LauncherOption=System`.

 ## Set Resolution and Choose Mouse or Touch
 Download the last from [Releases](https://github.com/1457384613gh/rEFInd-theme-named-Yours/releases).